Finding the Balance: Jewish Holidays and Emergent Curriculum

 Amy Martin is the Senior Manager of Early Childhood Education and Family Engagement at The Jewish Education Project.

-Amy most recently served as the Family Engagement Director at Central Synagogue.
-Over the course of her career, Amy has experience as a teacher in day schools, early childhood, and congregational settings.
+Over the course of her career, Amy has experience as a teacher in day schools, early childhood, and congregational settings and in administration of congregational schools and synagogue family engagement.
 Amy is passionate about supporting educators to be reflective practitioners and has served as a teacher mentor for day school, congregational school, and nursery school educators.
 She has participated as a Fellow in both the Mandel Teacher Educator Institute and M2: Institute of Experiential Jewish Education.
 Amy received her BA from Bryn Mawr College and her Masters in Jewish Education from Hebrew College and holds a Certificate of Advanced Studies from Pardes Institute of Jewish Studies.

 Details